joshuamkite/tarot-card-shuffle-draw-web/README.md

 Tarot Card Shuffle Draw is a free and open-source project that shuffles and returns a selection of Tarot cards.
 Users can choose different decks, specify the number of cards to draw, and include reversed cards in the draw.
 Public domain illustrations of the cards are presented with the results.

 This port of the application is dockerised, with accompanying Helm chart that can be run in plain docker or installed on Kubernetes.
-A pre-built Docker image accompanies each release on [GitHub Container Registry](https://github.com/joshuamkite/tarot-card-shuffle-draw-web/pkgs/container/tarot-card-shuffle-draw-web%2Ftarot_shuffle_draw) There are other versions available - see [Alternative Deployment Ports](#alternative-deployment-ports) below
+There are other versions available - see [Alternative Deployment Ports](#alternative-deployment-ports) below

 - [Tarot Card Shuffle Draw](#tarot-card-shuffle-draw)